April 28, 2025

 Kentucky

 There are currently no paid safe or sick leave laws active in the state of Kentucky.
-Eligible employees may be entitled to certain leave protections under the federal Family and Medical Leave Act.
+Eligible employees may be entitled to certain leave protections under the Federal Family and Medical Leave Act.

 For more information, contact the Commonwealth of Kentucky Labor Cabinet.